Eigenvalues of Cayley graphs: Generalizations of Cayley graphs

-In \cite{KutnarMMM13}, Kutnar et al. introduced a new class of graphs, called \emph{quasi $n$-Cayley graphs}.
-Such graphs admit a group of automorphisms that fixes one vertex of the graph and acts semiregularly on the set of the rest vertices.
-They determined when these graphs are strongly regular, leading to the definition of quasi-partial difference family (or QPDF for short), and gave several infinite families and sporadic examples of QPDFs.
+In \cite{KutnarMMM13}, Kutnar, Malni\v{c}, Mart\'{i}nez and Maru\v{s}i\v{c} introduced a new class of graphs, called \emph{quasi $n$-Cayley graphs}.
+Such graphs admit a group of automorphisms that fixes one vertex of the graph and acts semiregularly with $n$-orbits on the set of the rest vertices.
+They determined when these graphs are strongly regular, leading to the definition of a quasi-partial difference family (or QPDF for short), and gave several infinite families and sporadic examples of QPDFs.
 They also studies properties of QPDFs and determined, under several conditions, the form of the parameters of QPDFs when the group involved is cyclic.

-In \cite{MalnicMS07}, Malni\v{c} et al. gave a necessary condition for the existence of a strongly regular vertex-transitive bicirculant of order twice a prime and constructed three new strongly regular bicirculants having 50, 82 and 122 vertices, respectively.
-These graphs together with their complements form the first known pairs of complementary strongly regular bicirculants which are vertex-transitive but not edge-transitive.

-A brief survey of strongly regular graphs and digraphs admitting a semiregular cyclic group of automorphisms can be found in the first part of the article \cite{Martinez15} by Mart\'{i}nez.
+A brief survey of strongly regular graphs and digraphs admitting a semiregular cyclic group of automorphisms can be found in the first part of \cite{Martinez15} by Mart\'{i}nez.
 In the second part of the same paper, Mart\'{i}nez studied some new types of such digraphs.
-By using partial sum families, he determined the form of the parameters and obtained some directed strongly regular graphs derived from these partial sum families with previously unknown parameters.
+Using partial sum families, he determined the form of the parameters and obtained some directed strongly regular graphs derived from these partial sum families with previously unknown parameters.

 Cayley graphs on semigroups are generalizations of Cayley graphs on groups.
 Given a semigroup $\Ga$ and a subset $S$ of $\Ga$, the Cayley (di)graph $\Cay(\Ga, S)$ is defined to be the digraph with vertex set $\Ga$ such that there is an arc $(x, y)$ from $x$ to $y$, where $x \ne y$, if and only if $y = sx$ for some $s \in S$.
-Cayley (di)graphs on semigroups have been studied extensively due to their wide applications in various areas including automata theory, but here we only mention one result relating to strongly regular graphs.
+Cayley (di)graphs on semigroups have been studied extensively due to their wide applications in various areas including automata theory, but here we only mention one result which is related to strongly regular graphs.
 A completely $0$-simple inverse semigroup is called a \emph{Brandt semigroup}.
-In \cite[Theorem 2.12]{HaoGL11}, Hao et al. obtained a necessary and sufficient condition for the connected components of a Cayley graph on a Brandt semigroup to be strongly regular, and as corollaries recovered two known results on strongly regular Cayley graphs on groups \cite{Ma94} and strongly regular bi-Cayley graphs on groups \cite{deResminiJ92}.
+In \cite[Theorem 2.12]{HaoGL11}, Hao, Gao and Luo obtained a necessary and sufficient condition for the connected components of a Cayley graph on a Brandt semigroup to be strongly regular, and as corollaries they recovered two known results on strongly regular Cayley graphs \cite{Ma94} and strongly regular bi-Cayley graphs \cite{deResminiJ92} on groups.